openawards/openawards/README.md

 # OpenAwards

-OpenAwards is a platform to remunerate all those artists, scientists, writers, and any kind of creators who open their work to the world without asking for any payment.
+OpenAwards is a platform to remunerate all those artists, scientists, writers, and any kind of creators who release their work to the world without asking for payment.

-OpenAwards uses a voting system to choose who and how should receive a prize.
+OpenAwards uses a voting system to choose who and should receive a prize and for what.

 ## Prepare the develop environment